utopia-team/opencore-debug/README.md

 # Credits:

--Acidanthera team, Download-Fritz and vit9696 in particular -datastone for the modifiedgrubshell tool -khronokernel and dortania for their guides -dreamwhite for his costant commitment
+- Acidanthera team, Download-Fritz and vit9696 in particular
+- datastone for the modifiedgrubshell tool
+- khronokernel and dortania for their guides
+- dreamwhite for his costant commitment
--a23ss4ndro for some random fixes
+- a23ss4ndro for some random fixes